data-provider/website/docs/basics-actions.md

 There is no need to add anything to the "create" action, as `todos` cache is automatically cleaned when a new `todo` is added, and each independent `todo` is not affected when a new `todo` is added.

 > In our example we are going to use the [@data-provider/react addon][data-provider-react] for UI bindings, so cleaning the cache will be enough to automatically refresh the views.
-The addon is listening to "cleanCache" events, and when the cache of a provider is cleaned, it will automatically "read" the data again, so data will be requested again to the server, and only if any component related to that data is "alive" in that moment.
+The addon is listening to `cleanCache` events, and when the cache of a provider is cleaned, it will automatically "read" the data again, so data will be requested again to the server, and only if any component related to that data is "alive" in that moment.
 These means that __you don't have to create a representation of the data from the server in client side and manually maintain it synchronized__, each portion of the data simply will be retrieved again each time it is needed, and only when it is being visualized.

 ### Another way of cleaning caches